 Sometimes it’s amazing what you can learn from a single artifact.
 This wine bottle seal, the only one we’ve recovered so far from the Eutaw Manor House, is an outstanding example of just how much everyday items can reveal about the people who owned them.
 But first, what even IS a wine bottle seal?
 The… Continue reading Small Finds, Big Stories: Wine Bottle Seal

-Nails are among the most commonly occurring artifacts found on nineteenth and twentieth century archaeological sites, while their importance are too often overlooked by some historic archaeologists.
-The reason we often discount the artifact type from in depth analysis is fairly simple.
-Unlike ceramics and glass, nails left in the ground for any prolonged period… Continue reading Artifacts of the Day: Nails!
+Nails are among the most commonly occurring artifacts found on nineteenth and twentieth century archaeological sites, yet their importance is often overlooked.
+Unlike ceramics and glass, nails left in the ground for a prolonged period of time become heavily corroded and malformed, and are just not that pleasurable to study or easy to identify.
+But… Continue reading Artifacts of the Day: Nails!

 Today’s artifacts of the day are a handful of clay tobacco pipe fragments recovered from Eutaw Manor.
 Clay pipes were first developed in the early 17th century and were in use into the late 19th century.
 Tobacco pipe fragments are one of the more common artifacts found on archaeological sites in America.
 The bowls were… Continue reading Artifact of the Day: Pipes!

 Today’s selection of artifacts of the day come from the Eutaw Manor excavation last spring.
 By the way, it’s only 49 days until we return to Eutaw Manor for the Spring 2016 Field Season.
 The first artifact (top) is a small piece of turned window lead, also known as lead-came.
 Such items would have been… Continue reading Artifacts of the Day: Window Lead and Sash Weight